 For that to happen, domain names need to be registered in the Domain Name System.
 DNS servers are spread all over the world, and help browsers resolve domain names to IP addresses.
 Internet service providers then connect users to the appropriate IP address.

 The DNS network is administered by the Internet Corporation for Assigned Names and Numbers (ICANN).
 They oversee the development and architecture of the overall system at the top level.
 Up until recently, ICANN and DNS were the only methods to obtain a working domain name.

-Blockchain domain names are one of the most interesting usage cases for blockchain protocols.
-A blockchain domain system allows domain owners to control their domains using private keys.
+Web3 domain names are one of the most interesting usage cases for blockchain protocols.
+A Web3 domain system allows domain owners to control their domains using private keys.
 Unlike traditional domain names, no oversight organization oversees these domains.

 How Domain Names Work